juroberttyb/blockchain_parser/README.md

 ### Block Parser

-Implementation of Ethereum blockchain parser that will allow to query transactions for subscribed addresses.
+RESTful API implementation of Ethereum blockchain parser that will allow to query transactions for subscribed addresses.

 #### HOW TO USE